Out-of Body Experiences and the Near-Death

 third time back under, I was out of my body.

-too tight and you take them off.
+tight and you take them off.
 Now, you can relax

-up and left out the roof of the hospital.
+left out the roof of the hospital.
 I felt like

 a traitor as they were working very hard on

 of my body was like going through a magnetic

 and then to another and another until the first

 This registered in my brain as pain but it wasn't

 of my body watching myself being pulled along

 A. St. Claire)